yehiagaballah/TV-Halftime-Shows-and-the-Big-Game/README.md

 It is a guided project offering the datasets and what kind of analysis is needed with them while allowing you to perform the code that executes these functions.

 In the End, it offers a series of tests to make sure the output the code generates matches what is expected.

+This code analyzes a data set of Half time shows shown on TV during big games like the super bowl.
+How adverisements and shows are targetting audience at these times and how this is done.